 Minimizing environmental impact

 Every business must take action to minimize its carbon footprint.
-According to the EPA, only 2.8 percent of U.S. greenhouse gas emissions (GHGs) in 2007 came from animal agriculture.
-Of that percentage, pig farming contributes just a little more than one-third of 1 percent (0.35 percent) of total U.S. GHG emissions.
+According to the American Farm Bureau, with data compiled by the EPA, only 9.0 percent of U.S. greenhouse gas emissions (GHGs) in 2017 came from agriculture.
+Of that percentage, pig farming contributes less than 0.3% of total U.S. GHG emissions.
 However, the U.S. pork industry is taking steps to better understand its carbon footprint and seeks opportunities to make further improvements.
 For example, research efforts at institutions such as the University of Arkansas are yielding information vital to assessing and improving the carbon footprint of pig farming.

 Through the National Air Emissions Monitoring Study, under the close supervision of the EPA, we now have data for developing a tool to help farmers better understand air emissions from their operations and make improvements where possible.